Home > Business > Secretarial assistance > What is the real role of the office manager?

 Accounting skills, project management and fluency in English are also expected.

-However, as a central element of the company, the office manager is regularly interrupted in his administrative tasks by management or employees.
+However, as a central element of the company, the office manager is regularly interrupted in his or her administrative tasks by management or employees.
 So they need to learn how to get back to work quickly after an interruption.
 There are simple techniques for getting back into the swing of things as quickly as possible.

 Often seen as the person who can and knows how to do everything, the Office Manager must also teach his or her teams to work independently, while remaining in direct contact with them.
 Striking the right balance is not always easy.
 But you have to learn!